-In the case at bar, Plaintiffs go to great lengths to assert that the Terra Defendants, as the Owner/Developer, ignored multiple red flags, warnings, admonitions and evidence of damage to CTS over the years.
-See Section II of Motion.
-Plaintiffs assert that "the collapse was entirely preventable" (SAC para.
-5) and that "the excavation and construction of 87 Park badly damaged and destabilized CTS."
-(SAC para.
-3).
+In the case at bar, the Association (mimicking the Plaintiffs) goes to great lengths to assert that the Terra Defendants, as the Owner/Developer, ignored multiple red flags, warnings, admonitions and evidence of damage to CTS over the years.
 The Owner was allegedly specifically warned by NV5 that the 87 Park project would negatively impact CTS.
-NV5 performed a pre-construction survey, established a vibration threshold and was monitoring the vibrations during sheet pile installation.
+NV5 performed a preconstruction survey, established a vibration threshold and was monitoring the vibrations during sheet pile installation.
 There were 29 out of 36 readings which exceeded the 0.5 PPV threshold.
 The Terra Defendants also allegedly ignored OSHA requirements, Florida Building Code requirements, CTS' resident warnings and complaints about what they observed during the project.
 The Terra Defendants supposedly knew that vibrations were exceeding safe and allowable limits and would foreseeably cause damage to CTS' foundational structure.
-Plaintiffs assert that the Owner should've conducted a thorough investigation and analysis of the damage that the 87 Park project caused to CTS.
-However, "the Terra Defendants focused on pushing their luxury condominium project forward without any regard for the lives, well-being and safety of CTS owners, residents, occupants and guests."
-SAC at para.
-148-49.
-Rather than fully investigate and remediate the issues, the "Terra Defendants tried to buy their way out of liability" to the Association.
-SAC at para.
-147.

-As a matter of law, the allegations in the Complaint must be accepted as true for purposes of a motion to dismiss.
+As a matter of law, the allegations in the Crossclaim must be accepted as true for purposes of a motion to dismiss.
 Hence, the alleged defective or dangerous condition was patent, otherwise stated as a condition known or which should have been known to the owner had it exercised reasonable care.
 These construction activities included dangerous and sporadically monitored vibrations, improper and unmonitored dewatering, excavation work damaging CTS' south foundation wall, and sloping 87th Terrace to divert runoff into CTS' structural elements.
-SAC at para.
-214.
+CROSS-CL at para.
+285-286.